peteroupc/html3dutil/doc/H3DU.Scene3D.md

 ### H3DU.Scene3D.CCW <a id='H3DU.Scene3D.CCW'></a> (constant)

 Counterclockwise winding.
-A triangle has counterclockwise winding if its vertices are ordered such that the path from the first to second to third to first vertex, in window coordinates (X and Y only), runs counterclockwise.
+A triangle has counterclockwise winding (or orientation) if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex, in the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to its location on the screen or frame buffer).

 ### H3DU.Scene3D.CW <a id='H3DU.Scene3D.CW'></a> (constant)